Calamari/sequel-orm/readme.md

 ### Migrations

+### Associations
+The association concept is pretty much the same as in [the Active Records of Ruby on Rails](http://guides.rubyonrails.org/association_basics.html).
+But at the moment much more basic.

-#### HasOne Associations
+#### HasOne and BelongsTo Associations
-A hasOne association can be defined like the following example:
+A hasOne and belongsTo association can be defined like the following example:

     // create the tables
     Seq.createTable('things', function(table) {
       table.addColumn('name', Seq.dataTypes.VARCHAR());
+      table.addBelongsToColumn('item');
     });
     Seq.createTable('items', function(table) {
       table.addColumn('name', Seq.dataTypes.VARCHAR());
-      table.addHasOneColumn('thing');
-      table.addHasOneColumn('thing', { as: 'anotherThing' });
     });
-    // define the models with hasOne
-    var Thing = Seq.defineModel('Thing', Seq.getTableFromMigration('things'));
+    // define the models with a one to one association: var Thing = Seq.defineModel('Thing', Seq.getTableFromMigration('things'));
     var Item  = Seq.defineModel('Item', Seq.getTableFromMigration('items'));
     Item.hasOne(Thing);
-    Item.hasOne(Thing, { as: 'anotherThing' });
+    Thing.belongsTo(Item);

+Please note that the column for the association is defined in the model where belongsTo is defined on.
+If a model is not yet defined, you can define it as String and the association will be initialized when the model is defined.
+In this way, you have no problem splitting the model definitions in different files.

+    // (In one file:)
+    var Thing = Seq.defineModel('Thing', Seq.getTableFromMigration('things'));
+    Thing.belongsTo('Item');
+    // and sometime later (maybe in another file): var Item  = Seq.defineModel('Item', Seq.getTableFromMigration('items'));
+    Item.hasOne('Thing');

-Done this, you can do the following things.
-Setting and Getting the things on an item:
+Doing this, you can then do the following things.
+Setting and Getting the things on an item and on a thing:

     var thing1 = Thing.create({ name: "one" }),
         thing2 = Thing.create({ name: "two" }),
         item   = Item.create({ name: "an item" });
     item.setThing(thing1); // also possible: item.thing = thing1;
-    item.setAnotherThing(thing2);
-    item.getAnotherThing(function(theThing) { /* do stuff here */ });
+    item.getThing(function(err, theThing) { /* do stuff here */ });
     item.removeThing();

-If you want to save the item, make sure that you will save the associated objects first, else save will return `AssociationsNotSavedError`.
+If you want to save the item, make sure that you will save the associated objects first, else save will callback with error: `AssociationsNotSavedError`.

 ## Things to be aware of